Airline Dr. lane closure may cause delays

 BOSSIER CITY, La.
-(KTAL/KMSS) — You can expect delays next week if you plan to travel on certain parts of Airline Dr.
+(KTAL/KMSS) — Drivers can expect delays in two weeks if they plan to travel on certain parts of Airline Drive.

-Officials with the Bossier Parish Police Jury announced Friday that Airline Dr. from Wemple Rd. to Le Oaks Dr. will be reduced to one lane from Monday, Feb.
-3 through Friday, Feb.
-7 due to construction on a sewer main.
+Officials with the Bossier Parish Police Jury announced Friday that Airline Drive from Wemple Road to Le Oaks Drive will be reduced to one lane from Monday, Feb.
+10 through Friday, Feb.
+14 due to construction on a sewer main.

 Cane’s Landing subdivision will be serviced by the new sewer main.